nlindmark/code_with_AI/CompetitionDirectoryBuilder.claude-skill.md

 Always verify that:
 - Competition folders can have any name (no strict pattern required)
-- Each competition has a UUID in config.json (will be auto-generated if missing)
+- Each competition should have a UUID in config.json (will be auto-generated if missing)
 - JSON files are valid and complete
 - Required fields are present
 - Optional files are properly referenced
+- Competitions should be created as zip files for easy download and deployment

 ---